-"We help organisations reduce their environmental impact in an efficient and effective manner."
+"We help organisations improve their environmental impact in an efficient and effective manner."

-The SAS branch has over 10 years of experience providing sustainability assessments and support for a wide range of products, services and organisations: from biotech to architecture and from concept to full scale production.
+The SAS branch has over 10 years of experience providing sustainability assessments and support for a wide range of products, services and organisations: from breakdown services to biotechnology, and from concept phase to lab, pilot or full scale production.

 Our studies provide the following insights: